 Getting the shot is a smart idea.
 It makes a big difference in hospitalization and death rates among older adults who live at home and those in nursing homes.

 A high-dose flu vaccine is made just for seniors.
-It has four times as much active ingredient as a regular flu shot.
-It’s recommended for people in this age group, if it's available.
+It has four times as much active ingredient as a regular flu shot to provide a better immune response in older people.
+It’s recommended for people ages 65 and older, if it's available.

 Keep in mind that the seasonal flu viruses change each year, so older adults need to get a new flu shot each fall.